open-eid/SiGa/README.md

 ### Running SiGa in Tomcat

-First we need to download Tomcat web servlet container.
-For example, when using the latest 8.5 version, which as of the writing is 8.5.46, we can download it with `wget`
+First Tomcat web servlet container needs to be downloaded.
+For example, when using the latest 8.5 version, which at the time of writing was 8.5.46, could be downloaded with `wget`:

 ```bash
 wget https://www-eu.apache.org/dist/tomcat/tomcat-8/v8.5.46/bin/apache-tomcat-8.5.46.tar.gz